francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 The paper-specific checkpoints and caches are not upstream SOKE assets.
-They must be created by running the experiments below, or downloaded from a public artifact release if the authors publish one.
+They must be created by running the experiments below, or downloaded from a public artifact release if one is published.

 | Paper-facing role | Expected path |
 |---|---|